 Research!America has been gauging public opinion on research to improve health since 1992.

-To see more from our most recent national public opinion poll on chronic pain and drug addiction, conducted in March 2013, click here.
+To see more from our most recent national public opinion poll, conducted in partnership with the American Society of Hematology and released in December 2013, click here.

 History of Research!America Polling

 Research!America has many years of experience gauging public opinion on health research.
 See a comprehensive list of the state and national polls we have commissioned since 1992.

 For more information on our public opinion polling, please contact us at firstname.lastname@example.org.

 Research!America annually publishes a summary of results from our most recent public opinion surveys.
 Use this data in letters to the editor; op-eds; newspaper articles; letters to and visits with elected officials; speeches; talking points; congressional testimony; town hall meetings and debates; and policy statements.
 America Speaks: Poll Data Summary, Volume 13 was published in 2013.